Who is Maud Lewis? What can we learn about (and from this artist)?

 One of the things I love the most about homeschooling is that I get to choose the curriculum I use and I decide how to deliver it.
 While we study the core subjects, I have a few electives that we incorporate into our school days as well.
 My favourite elective is art.

-Here is the Maud Lewis painting my daughter crafted which sparked her interest and inspired our study.
+Here is the Maud Lewis-inspired painting my daughter crafted which sparked her interest and inspired our study.

 Who is Maud Lewis?